 The service debuts on November 1st and is aimed at taking on “big cable” with affordable, no-commitment pricing.

 Earlier this week, T-Mobile CEO Mike Sievert unveiled “TVision” which is T-Mobile’s new TV streaming app.
 Terrible name aside, the service sounds promising, as plans start as low as $10 a month with no annual commitment.
 Although there are several big names in the streaming space currently, T-Mobile’s offering is almost certainly aimed at stealing some customers away from AT&T’s “ATT TV” service.
+However, AT&T are definitely not the ones to give up, with their bundles (see here) they will be able to keep customers and potentially bring some more into their service.
+If a streaming service has always shown positive results customers are more than likely to keep staying.

 First, there’s TVision LIVE.
 Live news, sports, 100 hours of cloud DVR, and over 10,000 programs on-demand-all starting at just $40/mo.